 For each component and sub-component, the SBCC-CAT provides opening questions that can be used.
-Concepts used in the components may need more explanation.
+Concepts used in this component may need more explanation.
 To get you started, here are some sample probes for Component 1.
-A glossary for all concepts in the SBCC-CAT is available at: http://c-changeprogram.org/sites/default/files/sbcc\modules\additional\resources.pdf
+A glossary for all concepts in the SBCC-CAT is available at: http://c-changeprogram.org/sites/default/files/sbcc_modules_additional_resources.pdf

-Component 1: Understanding the Context through Situation Analysis
+COMPONENT 1: Understanding the Context through Situation Analysis